Alexander2817/SoccerPlayerTracker/README.md

 - This file stores player and performance data.
 - It will automatically be updated when you add/remove players or log performances.
-- It will save once you close the program(entering 0)
+- It will save once you close the program(by entering 0)
 - To not start with any data, you can delete `tracker.dat` and run the app again.